DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability: DIEGO: Methods for Rectifying the Causal Chain modeled by DIO

 Therefore, this paper argues that the causal chain underlying RPM problems should be further modeled.
 The network architecture of DIO is designed to mirror this causal chain, aiming for DIO to automatically capture the chain during training.
 Nevertheless, while this design guarantees structural alignment, it cannot ensure that the latent variables derived by DIO are also semantically aligned.
 Given that mutual information fails to account for causality \cite{Causal inference}, the semantic alignment awaits empirical verification.

-In order to verify semantic alignment, this paper takes the ``Distribute 9" dataset from the RPM-style RAVEN benchmark \cite{RAVENdataset} as the research object.
+In order to verify semantic alignment, this paper takes the ``3$\times$3 Grid" sub-task from the RPM-style RAVEN benchmark \cite{RAVENdataset} as the research object.
 We conduct training on this dataset using DIO, as well as DIO supplemented with Brando and WORLD.
-Subsequently, we extract 30 instances that share strictly identical progressive patterns and compute the pairwise similarities among the progressive pattern representations that DIO encodes for these 30 instances.
+Subsequently, we extract 30 instances that share strictly identical progressive patterns and compute the pairwise similarities among the progressive-pattern representations that DIO encodes for these 30 instances.
 The calculated $30\times 30$ similarity matrices are visualized as heatmaps in Figure \ref{Heatmap}.

 If DIO accurately models the causal chain embedded in RAVEN problems, then once DIO encodes 30 instances sharing the same progressive patterns into pattern representations, those representations should exhibit high cosine similarity among themselves.
 Contrary to expectations, the three similarity matrices in Figure \ref{Heatmap} fail to support this anticipated outcome.
 This finding indicates that, even with auxiliary supervision from Brando or WORLD, the causal chain learned by DIO systematically diverges from the ground-truth chain inherent in RPM problems.
 This further underscores the limitations of adopting mutual information $I(x_\alpha; \{x_i\}_{i = 1}^8 )$ as the learning objective.
 Therefore, we propose that further modeling of the causal chain could prioritize the rectification of DIO’s semantic representations, which would substantially enhance its performance on RPM problems.